TASC is an independent education regulator for senior secondary education and responsible to the Tasmanian Minister for Education.

 Introducing the TASC Board

-The TASC Board with the Minister for Education, Children and Youth, Roger Jaensch (second from right) and Deputy Director, Alison Savage (first on left).
+The TASC Board with the Minister for Children and Youth, Roger Jaensch (second from right) and Deputy Director, Alison Savage (first on left).

 Chair: Professor Natalie Brown (3rd from left)